Moduli of $p$-adic representations of a profinite group: Introduction

-Let $R$ be a derived commutative ring.
-We will denote by $\CAlg_R$ the \infcat of derived $k$-algebras.
-The latter can be realized as the associated \infcat to the usual model category of simplicial $R$-algebras.
+\item Let $R$ be a simplicial commutative ring, which we also refer to as \emph{derived ring}.
+We will denote by $\CAlg_R$ the \infcat of simplicial $R$-algebras.
+The latter can be realized as the \infcat associated to the usual category of simplicial $R$-algebras equipped with its usual model structure.
+For simplicity, we shall refer to objects of $\CAlg_R$ as \emph{derived $R$-algebras}.

-We shall denote by $\CAlg^\ad$ the \infcat of derived adic algebras, introduced in \cite[\S 8.1]{lurie2016spectral}.
-Whenever $R$ admits a non-trivial adic topology, we denote $\CAlg^\ad_{R} \coloneqq \big( \CAlg^\ad \big)_{R /}$ the \infcat of \emph{derived adic $R$-algebras}, i.e. derived $R$-algebras equipped with an adic topology compatible with the adic topology on $R$ together with continuous morphisms between these.

-Let $R$ be a field.
-We shall denote by $\CAlg^\sm_R$ the \infcat of small augmented derived $R$-algebras.
-When $R = k$ we denote by $\AnRing^\sm$ the \infcat of small augmented derived $k$-analytic rings over $k$, which is naturally equivalent to $\CAlg^\sm_k$, see \cite[\S 8.2]{porta2015derived}.